How to determine the gcode offsets in X and Y for the Z probe and toolheads, with Klipper.

 Adjust the toolhead or build plate Z height and position the microscope on the build plate so that the nozzle is in the crosshair.

-Switching between toolheads or moving the build plate up and down may result in a small move of the pedestal.
+Switching between toolheads, or moving the build plate up and down, may result in a small move of the pedestal.

-Microscope: model MGH1000, zoom 50x-1000x, with led lights.
+The Microscope: model MGH1000, with USB, zoom 50x-1000x, with led lights, manual focus.

-The home-build 3d printer: 2 toolheads and a 3D Touch Z-Probe.
-Nozzles 0.4 mm brass (T0) and 0.5 mm dark color (T1).
+The used home-build 3d printer has 2 toolheads and a 3D Touch Z-Probe.
+The brass nozzle of T0 is 0.4 mm and the nozzle of T1 is dark coated and 0.5 mm.